flumedb/flumelog-offset/README.md

   codec: {encode, decode} // defaults to a json codec
   flags: 'r',             // default is 'a+',
-  cache: {set, get}       // default is require('hashlru')(1024) })
+  cache: {set, get}       // default is require('hashlru')(1024)
+  offsetCodec: {          // default is require('./frame/offset-codecs')[32]
+    byteWidth,            // with the default offset-codec, the file can have encode,               // a size of 4GB max. decodeAsync
+  }
+})
 ```